Skip to Content

 The American Flamingo is one of the most recognizable pink birds in the United States.
 In fact, it’s the only species of Flamingo that’s native to North America.

-The bill has a distinct downward curve.
-The base of the bill is pale yellow, the middle is pinkish-orange, and the tip is black.
 Their plumage can range in color from pink to orange to red; however, it’s usually a deep pink.
 American Flamingos can be found in the Florida Keys, Southern Florida, the Caribbean, and the northern coast of South America in coastal pools of water and shallow swamps.

 #10 Anna’s Hummingbird